aravind-sadharani/chandraveena/src/blog/r24-hamsadhwani/index.md

 Here I present a extensive Raga Alapana in Raga Hamsadhwani.
 This consists of three parts, Alap, Jod and Jhala also known as Ragam - Tanam.

+A point to note: Raga Hamsadhwani can be classified as a *Janya* (derivative Raga) of Melakarta Shankarabharanam (Sa Re Ga ma Pa Dha Ni) by dropping ma and Dha, or as a *Janya* of Mechakalyani (Sa Re Ga Ma Pa Dha Ni) by dropping Ma and Dha.
+In the first instance, the pairs (Sa,Ga) and (Ga,Pa) play a bigger role in the Raga exploration keeping the *Shankarabharanam ang* (family influence) whereas in the latter (Ni',Ga) and (Re,Pa) play the major role in the Raga exploration keeping the *Kalyani ang*.

 ## Program Notes

 ### Raga Alapana in Hamsadhwani